SAP-samples/teched2023-XP260/exercises/ex9/README.md

 mbt build
 ```

+Once build is successfull a mtar will be created inside folder mta_archives.

 See [Multitarget Applications in the Cloud Foundry Environment](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/d04fc0e2ad894545aebfd7126384307c.html?locale=en-US) to learn more about MTA-based deployment.

 ## Deploy in the SAP BTP, Cloud Foundry runtime